For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 Most beginning bloggers end up starting with BlueHost.
 I started with them and loved them.
 Their customer support was excellent and the setup was super easy.
 They literally did everything for me.

 I made the mistake of switching to Godaddy since it was a company I was using for some work products.
 At the time, I thought it would be easier to have everything hosted on the same platform.
 Big mistake!
-You can read about some of my issues with Godaddy in this post, but long story short, I don’t recommend them.
+I don’t recommend them.

 When I finally had enough of Godaddy, SiteGround was having a massive sale so I ended up switching to them instead of going back to Bluehost.